 Best Overall Instant Camera

 Fujifilm Instax Wide 300

-If you want pictures that are large in size like the Polaroids of yore (even wider), and want to take them with a camera with similarly retro styling, look no further than the Fujifilm Instax Wide 300.
+If you want pictures that are large in size like the Polaroids of yore, and want to take them with a camera with similarly retro styling, look no further than the Fujifilm Instax Wide 300.
 It produced the highest quality and most consistent photos in our testing.
-This, combined with an extra wide format (that more closely matches the photo size of older cameras) allows the camera to produce the most savable keepsakes of any of the models we tested.
-The size and aesthetics of the camera generally make people aware that it's an instant camera, thus you're more likely to get the desired reaction when using it at a party.
+This, combined with an extra wide format (that more closely matches the photo size of older cameras, and is actually slightly wider) allows it to produce the most savable keepsakes of any of the models we tested.
+The size and aesthetics of the body generally make people aware that this is an instant camera, thus you're more likely to get the desired reaction when using it at a party.
 This is also a very simple camera to use, with simple adjustments for the flash, light and dark settings, and 2 focus modes, making it easier to get the shot you're hoping for.
-It's almost inevitable you're going to end up with a few toss away photos when using these cameras, but in general fewer photos ended up in the trash when we were using the Fujifilm Instax Wide 300.
+It's almost inevitable you're going to end up with a few toss-away photos when using one of these cameras, but in general fewer photos ended up in the trash when we were using the Fujifilm Instax Wide 300.